 Mutton Snappers

-Mutton Snappers are everywhere in the JDR, and plenty are found and caught on the flats- a real rarity.
-This is perhaps the best (and only) place in the world where you can now expect to catch mutton snappers on the flats.
-They are high powered fish that will pull with dogged determination when the safety of the mangrove roots is within sight.
-Mutton snappers are extremely wary when out on the flats, but if you can get the cast in there without spooking them, they are suckers for taking a fly.
-Most muttons caught on a fly run between three and eight pounds, but fish right up to fifteen pounds are a distinct possibility.
+Mutton Snappers are everywhere in the JDR, and plenty are found and caught on the flats - a real rarity.
+This is perhaps the best (and only) place in the world where you can expect to catch mutton snappers on the flats.
+They are high powered fish that will pull with dogged determination, especially when the safety of the mangrove roots is within sight.
+Mutton snappers are extremely wary when out on the flats, but if you can get the right cast in there without spooking them, they are suckers for taking a fly.
+Most muttons caught on a fly run between three and eight pounds, but fish up to fifteen pounds are a distinct possibility.

-Anglers that want to try trolling off the reef with plugs, bait, and even flies encounter many other species of fish.
+Anglers that want to try fly fishing off the reef will find it possible to encounter a variety of hard fighting species of fish.
 Various snappers including the huge Cubera Snapper are present as well as groupers, jacks, kingfish, albacore, wahoo, and bonito and big cudas.
 One group of visiting anglers caught twenty five different species of fish off the reef-in one day!